The terms "LLC" and "non-profit organization" are generally interchangeable with the average person.

 - Transfer LLC assets and debts to the new corporation by drafting a business asset transfer agreement that would automatically transfer the assets.
 Take care that if you filed an Articles of Incorporation, then that means that you need to manually transfer the LLC's assets and debts to your new organization.

-- Dissolve the LLC and provide a name for your new corporation while designating a registered agent.
+- Dissolve the LLC and provide a name for your new corporation while designating a non-profit registered agent.